Al3xand3r1987/ha-ostrom-advanced/README_EN.md

 - `net_price`: Net price without VAT (€/kWh)
 - `taxes_price`: Taxes and levies (€/kWh)
 - `total_price`: Total all-in price (€/kWh)

+### Current Price Sensor Attributes (for Time Series)

+The `sensor.ostrom_price_now` entity includes attributes optimized for time series visualizations:

+- `today_total_prices`: List of total prices (total_price) for today with timestamps
+- `tomorrow_total_prices`: List of total prices (total_price) for tomorrow with timestamps (if available)
+- `last_update`: Last data update timestamp

+Each entry in the price lists contains:
+- `timestamp`: Timestamp in ISO format (e.g., "2024-01-15T10:00:00+01:00")
+- `total_price`: Total all-in price (€/kWh)

+These attributes are ideal for use with chart libraries like **Apex Charts** to visually display price data for the future (today and tomorrow).
+The data is already formatted correctly for time series charts.

 ## Automation Examples